bruce-chappell/building-site-api/README.md

 The FastAPI docs can be seen at http://16.171.174.108/docs.
 The split-save-project-data post function validates the user inputs and saves the data.
 If there is already a project with the same name in the database, the old data is overwritten with the new data.
 The get-building-data get function can be used to access saved data in the table.

-To run the API locally, run `poetry run uvicorn api:app` in the project folder and access the API at 127.0.0.1:8000
+To run the API locally, run `poetry run uvicorn api:app` in the project folder and access the API at 127.0.0.1:8000.
+NOTE: you won't have access to the AWS resources (rading/writing to table) as the connection is authenticated through my user, but you can validate data.